‘Communication is at the root of change management’

 When we are through the early stages and managers have everyone beginning to see what the change really looks like and understand their place in it, then you will move to the embedding and nurturing of the fragile blossom that has been planted.

-This is the time that most change initiatives stop communications because the structure is in place, the process has been started, and the new job descriptions rolled out etc. For many, that means the change is done and in stopping communication you bring about eventual failure of what the organization is attempting to create.
+This is the time that most change initiatives stop communications because the structure is in place.
+As well, the process has been started, and the new job descriptions rolled out etc. For many, that means the change is done but in stopping communication you bring about eventual failure of what the organization is attempting to create.

 By failure I mean not getting the maximum out of the proposition.
 It’s only the ‘Get ready, set, go’ of the race you’ve done at this point – there’s still work to be done to run to the finish line.

 Fortunately, this is almost natural ground for communications professionals, if not for managers.
 This is where the success stories are needed to spread the positive virus of change to the areas where it’s lagging or doubt and confusion are spreading.

 “Look over there, that’s a great place to be” is what you are looking for.
 “If they can do it we can” is the reaction you are seeking.